emqx/emqx-docs/en_US/data-integration/data-bridge-clickhouse.md

 ## Quick Start Tutorial

-This section introduces how to use the ClickHouse bridge with a practical tutorial, covering topics like how to create a Clickouse server, how to set up a bridge, and how to set up a rule for forwarding data to the bridge and testing that it all works.
+This section introduces how to use the ClickHouse bridge with a practical tutorial, covering topics like how to create a ClickHouse server, how to set up a bridge, and how to set up a rule for forwarding data to the bridge and testing that it all works.

 This tutorial assumes that you run both EMQX and ClickHouse on the local machine.
 If you have ClickHouse and EMQX running remotely, please adjust the settings accordingly.